 What life events or circumstances might personal loans for military help address?

 It’s said that life is measured not in minutes, but in moments; service members like you have surely been through a number of them both inside and outside of the armed forces.
-Said moments often involve money, from attending college to raising children to putting money down on your teenage son or daughter’s very first car.
+Said moments often involve money, from attending college to raising children to putting money down on a long list of other necessities.
 You name the milestone; a personal loan can be customized to fit your financial needs.

 What types of military loans are available?

 Generally speaking, loans made available to active duty and career-retired military fall into one of four categories:

 - Short Term

 Emergency loans are subject to stricter loan terms and are used for unexpected circumstances, such as a sudden death in the family or disaster relief.
 A debt consolidation loan would obviously not fall under the appropriate uses for an emergency loan.

 Bad credit loans are typically exclusively for people whose FICO credit scores are low; they tend to carry higher interest rates and tighter limitations on borrowing amounts as a result.
 Short-term loans, meanwhile, may also have a higher annual percentage rate and require borrowers to pay back the loan more quickly.
 Short-term loans are often associated with payday loans.

 At Omni we specialize on an installment loan product.
 These personal loans range between $500 and $10,000 for various needs.
 Omni’s lending product offers more freedom and flexibility in loan terms, repayment timelines and how borrowed funds can be utilized.